GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Ignited: affects the damage of non-ballistic skills
 - Intimidate: proc'ed by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization
 - Kinetic Momentum: half of the stacks are lost upon using a Chem Launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
-- Leadership: procs when interrupting the end of a cover to cover by deploying a shield
+- Leadership: procs when interrupting the end of a cover to cover move by deploying a shield
 - Sadist: affects the damage of non-ballistic skills
 - Tag Team: proc'ed by the Jammer Pulse and the Deflector Shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns